Turkmenistan–Afghanistan–Pakistan–India Pipeline: History

 The new deal on the pipeline was signed on 27 December 2002 by the leaders of Turkmenistan, Afghanistan and Pakistan.
 In 2005, the Asian Development Bank submitted the final version of a feasibility study designed by British company Penspen.
 The project has drawn strong US support as it would allow the Central Asian republics to export energy to Western markets "without relying on Russian routes".
 Then-US Ambassador to Turkmenistan Tracey Ann Jacobson noted, "We are seriously looking at the project, and it is quite possible that American companies will join it".
 Due to increasing instability, the project has essentially stalled; construction of the Turkmen part was supposed to start in 2006, but the overall feasibility is questionable since the southern part of the Afghan section runs through territory which continues to be under de facto Taliban control.

 On 24 April 2008, Pakistan, India and Afghanistan signed a framework agreement to buy natural gas from Turkmenistan.
 The intergovernmental agreement on the pipeline was signed on 11 December 2010 in Ashgabat.
 However, in April 2012, India and Afghanistan have failed to agree on transit fee for gas passing through Afghan territory.
 Consequently, Islamabad and New Delhi too could not agree on the transit fee for the segment of the pipeline passing through Pakistan, which has linked its fee structure to any India-Afghanistan agreement.
 On 16 May 2012, the Afghan Parliament, approved the agreement on a gas pipeline and the day after, the Indian Cabinet allowed state-run gas-firm GAIL to sign the Gas Sale and Purchase Agreement (GSPA) with Türkmengaz, Turkmenistan's national oil company.

-Construction on the project started in Turkmenistan on 13 December 2015 and was completed by mid-2019.
-Construction on the Afghan side started on 24 February 2018, while construction on the Pakistan side is planned to start by October 2019 and be completed in 2020.
-The Taliban have vowed to cooperate and not disrupt the project in areas they control.
+The TAPI project started in Turkmenistan on 13 December 2015 and was completed by mid-2019.
+Work on the Afghan side was scheduled to start in February 2018, but was delayed until September 2024.